MegaManSec/JoshuaHu/_posts/2024-01-04-ssh-snake-ssh-network-traversal-discover-ssh-private-keys-network-graph.md

 echo "Pretending to remove_functions: $(echo "$THIS_SCRIPT" | base64 -w0)"
 ```

-And just like this, SSH-Snake becomes completely file-less:
+And just like this, SSH-Snake becomes completely fileless:

 ```diff
 diff --git a/Snake.sh b/Snake.sh